Why you can trust The Zebra

 Car insurance for disabled drivers FAQs

 Not directly.
-Insurance companies use your age and occupation status as rating factors but not if you’re currently on social security.
+Insurance companies use your age and occupation status as rating factors but not if you’re currently on Social Security.

 Your income is not an acceptable rating factor used by car insurance companies.
 For more information on this topic, check out our guide: Low-Income Car Insurance.
+However, insurance companies do use rating factors like age, gender, location, driving record and claims history to determine premiums.

 Compare car insurance quotes today!